9. Challenger Operator Manual

 This extra step prevents user-agents from (ab)using the Challenger service to send challenges to addresses even when there is no authorized client that desires address validation.
 This is an important feature as address validation could be expensive.

-Thus, to generate the authorization URL, a client must first POST to /setup/$CLIENT_ID using their client secret in an Authorization: Bearer $SECRET HTTP header to obtain a fresh $NONCE.
+Thus, to generate the authorization URL, a client must first POST to /setup/$CLIENT_ID using their client secret in an Authorization: Bearer $CLIENT_SECRET HTTP header to obtain a fresh $NONCE.
+It is (optionally) possible to pass an address in the body of the /setup POST request.
+In this case, Challenger will pre-populate the address of the KYC form with the given body.
+Here, the format of the body is address type-specific.

 In the GNU Taler exchange configuration, this is indicated by appending #setup to the KYC_OAUTH2_AUTHORIZE_URL endpoint.
 Be careful to quote the URL, as # is otherwise interpreted as the beginning of a comment by the configuration file syntax: